-As its second offering of the season, Consortium Carissimi will present Claudio Monteverdi’s Marian Vespers of 1610 in the Chapel of St. Mary on Friday, January 2, at 7:30 p.m. and Sunday, January 4, at 2 p.m.
+As its second offering of season XIII, Consortium Carissimi will present Claudio Monteverdi’s Marian Vespers of 1610 in the Chapel of St. Mary on Friday, January 2, at 7:30 p.m. and Sunday, January 4, at 2 p.m.
 The Chapel is located on the St. Paul Seminary campus, 2260 Summit Avenue, St. Paul.

 In scale, Monteverdi’s Vespers was the most ambitious work of religious music before Bach.
 This 90-minute piece includes soloists, chorus, and orchestra and has both liturgical and extra-liturgical elements.
 Monteverdi’s Marian Vespers of 1610 was his first sacred work, and stands out for its assimilation of both old and new styles.